Python-SIP/sip/doc/pyproject_toml.rst

 The key/values in this section apply to the project as a whole.
 Unless stated otherwise, all values are strings.

-Some string values are interpreted as a Python callable.
-A callable can be interpreted in three different ways.
-If the value has a :file:`.py` extension then it is assumed to be the name of a Python script which is then imported.
-The imported module is then searched for an object that is of a type (or sub-type) expected by the particular key.
-If the value is a simple name then it is assumed to be the name of a module which is then imported and searched as before.
-Finally if the value contains an embedded ``:`` then the part to the left of the ``:`` is taken to be the name of a module and the part to the right is taken to be the name of a factory callable within the module.
-The factory is then called to create the required object.

 **abi-version**
     The value is the version number of the ABI of the :mod:`sip` module being